megankanne/paloaltorail/README.md

 ```

 Next Steps:
-1. Update Matrix per new updates at connectingpaloalto.com including new alternatives and construction impacts.
+1. Investigate using d3 joins to update rather than doing so explicitly.
+2. Make version for Churchill.
+3. Show cost info row (not editable).
-2. Store ranking state in url so personalized versions can be shared by users.
+4. Store ranking state in url so personalized versions can be shared by users.
-3. Make version for Churchill.
+5. Add optional expandable section with construction impacts.
+6. Mouseover popup with explanation text for each box.

 *Exported from version 1050 of [Palo Alto Rail Crossing Alternatives](https://observablehq.com/@megankanne/palo-alto-rail-crossing-alternatives/3) on observablehq.com.*